Water Quality Information About 1,4-Dioxane

 What is the current situation regarding the City’s water quality?

-The City is aware of the presence of contaminants (1,4-dioxane) that were likely discharged from a decommissioned industrial site (former Siemens site) in Lake Mary.
+The City continues to monitor the presence of contaminants (1,4-dioxane) that were likely discharged from a decommissioned industrial site (former Siemens site) in Lake Mary.
 The current level of contamination is low, and we are actively working to protect our water supply.
+The City adheres to strict state and federal regulations, including the Federal Safe Drinking Water Act.
+We have taken steps to diversify water sources to ensure that trace contaminant levels remain below safe water standards.

 What is 1,4-dioxane?